John du Pont: Lawsuit

 In August 1988, a problem-plagued wrestling program he funded at Villanova was shut down after just two years.
-In December 1988, a lawsuit (which was settled out of court) claimed du Pont had made improper sexual advances to Villanova assistant coach Andre Metzger.
+In December 1988, a lawsuit, which was settled out of court, claimed du Pont had made improper sexual advances to Villanova assistant coach Andre Metzger.

 Murder of Dave Schultz

 On January 26, 1996, du Pont shot and killed Dave Schultz in the driveway of Schultz's home on du Pont's 800 acre estate that was located in Newtown Square, Pennsylvania.
-(The building has been demolished.)
-Schultz's wife Nancy and du Pont's head of security Patrick Goodale (who was a former U.S. Marine officer) were present and witnessed the shooting.
+The building has since been demolished.
+Schultz's wife Nancy and du Pont's head of security Patrick Goodale, who was a former U.S. Marine officer, were present and witnessed the shooting.
 The security chief was sitting in the passenger seat of du Pont's car when du Pont fired three bullets into Schultz.
 Police did not establish a motive.
 Schultz had worked with du Pont to coach the wrestling team for years.

 Du Pont's friends said the shooting was uncharacteristic.
 Joy Hansen Leutner, a triathlete from Hermosa Beach, California, lived for two years on the estate.
 Leutner said du Pont helped her through a stressful period in the mid-1980s.
 She later said, "With my family and friends, John gave me a new lease on life.
 He gave more than money; he gave himself emotionally."
 She expressed incredulity about the killing.
-She is quoted as saying: "There's no way John in his right mind would have killed Dave."
+She is quoted as saying, "There's no way John in his right mind would have killed Dave."
 Newtown Township supervisor John S. Custer Jr. said, "At the time of the murder, John didn't know what he was doing."

 Many people had noticed du Pont's increasingly disruptive behavior in the months before the murder.
 Charles King Sr. blames du Pont's "security consultant", Patrick Goodale, for influencing what happened.
 King said, "I don't think John could shoot someone unless he was pushed to, or was on drugs.
 After that guy started hanging around him, my son always said Johnny changed.
 He was scared of everything.
 He was always a little off.
 But I never had problems with him, and my son never had problems."

 After the shooting, du Pont locked himself in his mansion for two days while he negotiated with police on the telephone.
 Police turned off the home's power and were able to capture him when he went outside to fix his heater.
 In September 1996, du Pont was ruled incompetent to stand trial, as experts testified that he was psychotic and could not participate in his own defense.
 He was committed to a mental hospital and his condition was to be reviewed by the court in three months.